Lyricist/translator for Clive Nolan, Song of the Wildlands, 2020

 It develops and expands upon the research from my PhD thesis.

 It is available in eBook format, published by Rounded Globe.
+There is no charge but donations are welcome.

 |